ndmckinley/github-pullrequest-resource/README.md

 * `authorship_restriction`: *Optional*, default false.
 If set to `true`, will only return PRs created by someone who is a collaborator, repo owner, or organization member.

+* `community_only`: *Optional*, default false.
+The opposite of `authorship_restriction` -
+  if set to true, will only return PRs created by someone who is not a collaborator, repo owner, or organization member.

 * `label`: *Optional.* If set to a string it will only return pull requests that have been marked with that specific label.
 It is case insensitive.